erasmus-without-paper/ewp-specs-api-iias-approval/README.md

 in the [Interinstitutional Agreements API][iias-api].

-**Clients and servers MUST NOT use IIA Approval API for agreements that are not properly mapped (do not provide partner agreement ID).**
+**Clients and servers MUST NOT use IIA Approval API for agreements that:**
+* are not properly mapped (do not provide partner agreement ID),
+* are being served using IIA API version 7 (IIA Approval version 2 MUST be used for those agreements).

 Request method